Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 ### Refresh Proof

-This endpoint is accessed by Site Operators to refresh a proof of inclusion for their certificate chain, making it acceptable to clients for a longer period of time.
+Site Operators access this endpoint to refresh a proof of inclusion for their certificate chain, making it acceptable to clients for a longer period of time.